Kate Upton Is Pregnant With Her and Justin Verlander's First Child

 Verlander has not commented publicly on the news.

-Upton is currently in Miami for Sports Illustrated Swimsuit's Swim Week.
+Upton is currently in Miami for Swim Week.
 She is set to mentor models taking part in Sports Illustrated Swimsuit's #SISwimSearch event and also attend other events, such as a fashion show.
 Christie Brinkley, who is also there, congratulated Upton in person over her pregnancy and told her she's going to make a wonderful mom, E!
 News has learned.